Sneaky Eaters

 Inspiration

 Due to my love for food I’ve been growing more conscious of my own food waste and of those around me.
-I grew up in Indonesia, where we are the second largest contributor to food waste globally (International NGO Forum on Indonesian Development), and yet we suffer from food insecurity simultaneously.
-Despite coming from a culture where food is highly valued, it pained me to see food wasted so easily.
+I grew up in Indonesia, where we are the second largest contributor to food waste globally, and yet we suffer from food insecurity simultaneously.
+Despite coming from a culture where food is highly valued, it pained me to see it wasted easily.

 Research